-- a) the proposed relocation of the Council garden waste service and Streetwise Environmental to Chapel Lane, Bingham be approved. - b) the proposed lease of land and industrial unit at Chapel Lane, Bingham, to Streetwise Environmental on commercial terms, subject to agreement by the Streetwise Environmental Board, be approved. - c) authority to finalise the terms of the lease be delegated to the Executive Manager Transformation and Operations (Corporate Property Officer), in consultation with the Section 151 Officer and Portfolio Holder for economy and business. - d) officers continue investigation and negotiation with Nottingham City Council and Nottinghamshire County Council to enable the potential future relocation of Rushcliffe Borough Council grey/blue waste operational functions.
+- a) the proposed relocation of the Council garden waste service and Streetwise Environmental to Chapel Lane, Bingham be approved. - b) the proposed lease of land and industrial unit at Chapel Lane, Bingham, to Streetwise Environmental on commercial terms, subject to agreement by the Streetwise Environmental Board, be approved. - c) authority to finalise the terms of the lease be delegated to the Executive Manager Operations and Transformation (Corporate Property Officer), in consultation with the Section 151 Officer and Portfolio Holder for Finance. - d) officers continue investigation and negotiation with Nottingham City Council and Nottinghamshire County Council to enable the potential future relocation of Rushcliffe Borough Council grey/blue waste operational functions.